agilogy/agilogy-blog/_posts/2022-10-14-writing-a-pbt-ibrary-2.md

 ## Simple types

 We could start by adding `Arb` instances for some types for which `kotlin.random.Random` already knows how to generate random _values_{:.sidenote-number}_What about `Char` and `String`, aren't they simple?
 They aren't.
 Not if you work outside the ASCII limits.
 Which I do.
-Because I speak catalan, and we have things like `è` or `ç` or even `l·l`... and I work in projects that use asiatic languages which for us, poor lating alphabet users, are a complex fantasy._{:.sidenote}:
+Because I speak catalan, and we have things like `è` or `ç` or even `l·l`... and I work in projects that use asiatic languages which for us, poor latin alphabet users, are a complex fantasy._{:.sidenote}:

 ```kotlin
 val Arb.Companion.long: Arb<Long> get() = object : Arb<Long> {